Emma-blnch/Emma-blnch/README.md

 ## 🤝 Beyond code

 I love building things from scratch — whether it’s a tool, an interface, or a project idea.
-Here’s a glimpse of how I stay engaged with the community 👇

 <p align="center">
   <img src="https://github.com/ayogun/42-project-badges/blob/main/badges/eventse.png">